FredKSchott/snowpack/www/guides/react.md

   </body>
 ```

-If Snowpack is still running, exit the process, you need to restart Snowpack for configuration file changes.
+You'll need to restart Snowpack for configuration file changes.
 When you start up again, if it worked, it should look the same.

 Create a new file at `src/App.jsx` and paste the following code into this new file to create an `App` component: